 The Hong Kong University of Science and Technology has announced plans to build an online-based metaverse campus called Metahkust.

-The institution will take its first step towards this goal with the construction of a mixed virtual reality classroom that will allow students from other latitudes to attend classes as if they were in the same space.
+The institution will take its first step towards this goal by constructing a mixed virtual reality classroom that will allow students from other latitudes to attend classes as if they were in the same space.
 The virtual classroom will host the launch of the new Guangzhou campus.

-Hong Kong University of Science and Technology bets on the metaverse
+University of Metaverse to be built by Hong Kong University of Science and Technology

 The first event in which this metaverse-based system will be tested is the inauguration of the Guangzhou campus that the university will host next September.
 Pan Hui, professor of computer arts and media at the Guangzhou campus, stated: